SURI 2.0 Electric Toothbrush Review: A Dentist's Thoughts

 A price increase from £95 to £105

-Including a pressure sensor shows that they are listening to industry feedback from professionals, and it has made it easier for me to recommend it to my patients.
+Including a pressure sensor shows they are listening to industry feedback from professionals, which has made it easier for me to recommend it to my patients.

 This review has been updated to reflect the new SURI 2.0 toothbrush.